IBM-Bluemix-Docs/sap-netweaver-ms-qrg/ms-installing-your-SAP-landscape.md

 You need an SAP S-user ID and Download Authorization to download the DVDs.
 For more information on the SAP S-user ID, see [How to set up an S-user ID](https://www.sapappsdevelopmentpartnercenter.com/en/faq/program-faqs_2/how-to-receive-an-s-user-to-access-the-s_77).

-1. Log in to the [SAP Service Marketplace](https://websmp201.sap-ag.de/) and download the required DVDs to a local share drive.
+1. Log in to the [SAP Support Portal](https://support.sap.com/en/index.html), click **Download Software**, and download the required DVDs to a local share drive.
 2 Transfer the files to your provisioned server.

 Another option is to download the [SAP Software Download Manager](https://support.sap.com/en/my-support/software-downloads.html#section_995042677), install it on your target server, and directly download the DVD images to the server.